 Pricing and Waiting List |

-Our sheep and lambs range in price from $100-$400 depending on their age and quality.
-Let us know if you would like to be put on the waiting list for rams, wethers, or ewes for spring 2022.
-All our sheep are registered, pure-bred, Gulf Coast Sheep.
+Our sheep and lambs range in price from $150-$350 depending on their age and quality.
+Let us know if you would like to be put on the waiting list for rams, wethers, or ewes for spring 2023.
+All our sheep are registered, pure-bred, Gulf Coast Sheep unless otherwise noted.
 We will be happy to send more photos of any sheep as well as close-ups of their wool on request.

 |